OML-NPA/EasyML.jl/README.md

 This package allows to use machine learning in Julia through a graphical user interface.

 NB!
 This is a beta version.
-Bugs and rapid changes should be expected!
+Bugs and bracking changes should be expected.

 ### Features
 It is possible to: